 Verdun.
 Even today, 100 years after the longest battle of the First World War, that single word strikes a sombre note in the heart of every French man and woman.

-Verdun is the British equivalent of the Somme, both battles ferociously fought over just a relatively few, short miles, but which killed and injured enormous numbers of young men.
+Verdun is the French equivalent of the Somme, both battles ferociously fought over just a relatively few, short miles, but which killed and injured enormous numbers of young men.